googleapis/python-logging/UPGRADING.md

 ### Max_size argument when listing entries ([#375](https://github.com/googleapis/python-logging/pull/375))

-v3.0.0 introduces a new `max_size` argument to `list_entries` calls, which can be used to specify an upper bound on how many logs should be returned on the call:
+v3.0.0 introduces a new `max_size` argument to `list_entries` calls, which can be used to specify an upper bound on how many logs should be returned:

 ```py
 from google.cloud import logging_v2